rhowell42/DECAF/README.md

   - Draw the sequentially next spill in the CAF file.
 If Apply Spill Cuts is checked, the next spill will be the one that meets those spill cut requirements.
 - Previous Spill
   - Draw the sequentially previous spill in the CAF file.
 If Apply Spill Cuts is checked, the next spill will be the one that meets those spill cut requirements.

-##Generate Your Own CAFs
-You will need your own copy of [cafmakerjob_icarus.fcl](https://github.com/SBNSoftware/icaruscode/blob/develop/fcl/caf/cafmakerjob_icarus.fcl) ([cafmakerjob_icarus_data.fcl](https://github.com/SBNSoftware/icaruscode/blob/develop/fcl/caf/cafmakerjob_icarus_data.fcl) if you want to look at data).
-There you will add the line `cafmaker.FillHits: true` which will fill all of the SRHit and SRSpacePoint information needed to use the event display.
-Then run `lar -c cafmakerjob_icarus{_data}.fcl` as usual.

-**WARNING:** These CAF files will be an order of magnitude larger in size than the normal CAFs.
-100 data events will be ~300 MB in size for the CAF file.

 # TODO
 - Add ability to zoom in and pan the display